The Emergency Stop Game

 So we did some exploring to see which sites had written about reaction times previously.
 We discovered they tended to be loosely science-based.

-So we decided to recreate those tests by getting a sample of 2,000 people to play the game and record their score, and we asked them questions related to the factors above.
-The stats and insights this generated gave journalists plenty to write about.
+So we decided to recreate those tests by getting a sample of 2,000 people to play the game and record their score.
+And we asked them questions about the different factors that might affect their reaction times.

-Here’s how the game played out
+Here’s how the game played out:

 After receiving some instructions, the game starts, and you’re driving along…